-Visualizing the SWaP and Performance of Portable Atomic Clocks
+Visualising the SWaP and Performance of Portable Atomic Clocks

 Precision timekeeping underpins almost all modern technologies, including navigation, communication network synchronization, financial transactions, and power grid management, among many others.
 Historically, advancements in precise timekeeping have paralleled almost all technological revolutions.
 Over the last 80 years, microwave atomic clocks, now essential to our infrastructure, have set the standard for atomic timing precision.
 This website will document the progress of next-generation optical atomic clocks as they move from the lab to practical applications.
 The main focus is on the immediate challenges to deploying portable atomic clocks, in particular, their Size, Weight, and Power (SWaP) requirements, and how these factors can influence clock performance and deployability.

 All information and materials provided are licensed under the CC-BY-SA-4.0 license..
 You are free to share and adapt the content as long as you provide appropriate credit, indicate any changes made, and distribute your contributions under the same license.
+All source data (SWAP_DATA.csv), the definitions of SWaP, the inclusion criteria for clocks, the code for creating the main SWaP plot, and other miscellaneous information can be found at the PAC-SWaP GitHub page.

 For citation purposes, please reference our arXiv report: The SWaP plot: Visualising the performance of portable atomic clocks as a function of their size, weight and power. https://doi.org/10.48550/arXiv.2409.08484.